collinsmc23/ssh_honeypy/README.md

 # Usage

+To provision a new instance of HONEYPY, use the `honeypy.py` file.
+This is the main interface for the program.

-SSH_HONEYPY requires a bind IP address (`-a`) and network port to listen on (`-p`).
+HONEYPY requires a bind IP address (`-a`) and network port to listen on (`-p`).
 Use `0.0.0.0` to listen on all network interfaces.
+The protocol type must also be defined.

 ```
 -a / --address: Bind address.
 -p / --port: Port.
+-s / --ssh OR -wh / --http: Declare honeypot type.
 ```

-Example: `python3 main.py -a 0.0.0.0 -p 22`
+Example: `python3 main.py -a 0.0.0.0 -p 22 --ssh`

-💡 If SSH_HONEYPY is set up to listen on a privileged port (22), the program must be run with `sudo` or root privileges.
+💡 If HONEPY is set up to listen on a privileged port (22), the program must be run with `sudo` or root privileges.
 No other services should be using the specified port.

 If port 22 is being used as the listener, the default SSH port must be changed.
 Refer to Hostinger's "(How to Change the SSH Port)[https://www.hostinger.com/tutorials/how-to-change-ssh-port-vps]" guide.